-FIFO-order for pairs of processes

-Receive process reorders the messages.
+FIFO-order for pairs of processes → Idea: Receive process reorders the messages.

-Approach: Distinguish the receiption of the message at the node from the delivery to an application process

-FIFO-delivery: $send_i(m) \rightarrow send_i(m') \Rightarrow deliver_i(m) \rightarrow deliver_i(m')$

-FIFO-D prevents a message from overtaking a message sent later.
+Approach: Distinguish the receiption of the message at the node from the delivery to an application process FIFO-delivery : send_i(m) \rightarrow send_i(m') \Rightarrow deliver_i(m) \rightarrow deliver_i(m') FIFO-D prevents a message from overtaking a message sent later between two processes.